radio-aktywne/jasmine/docs/docs/01-Index.md

 title: Index
 ---

-# weblounge
+# jasmine

 Broadcast prerecordings app 🛋️

 ## 💡 About

-`weblounge` is a web app for managing prerecorded broadcasts.
+`jasmine` is a web app for managing prerecorded broadcasts.